Skip to content

 File Purpose

-src/auth/auth.controller.ts HTTP endpoints: login, select-tenant, refresh, logout, /me
+src/auth/auth.controller.ts HTTP endpoints: login, select-tenant, select-profile, switch-profile, refresh, logout, /me

 src/auth/auth.service.ts Cross-tenant credential validation, token generation, refresh logic